pixiedust/pixiedust_node/README.md

 Strings, numbers, booleans and arrays of such are converted to their equivalent in Python.
 Objects are converted into Python dictionaries and arrays of objects are automatically converted into a Pandas DataFrames.

+Note that only variables declared with `var` are moved to Python, not constants declared with `const`.

 ## Managing the Node.js process

 If enter some invalid syntax into a `%%node` cell, such as code with more opening brackets than closing brackes, then the Node.js interpreter may not think you have finished typing and you receive no output.